Alison Archambault, President

 Alison joined National Service Dogs’ Board of Directors in 2010 bringing with her a wealth of experience in corporate governance, communications and the non-profit sector.
-Alison is the Director of Communications & Stakeholder Relations for First Calgary Financial where her professional portfolio includes internal and external communications, public and media relations.
+Alison is the Director of Brand and Stakeholder Engagement for Connect First Credit Union where her professional portfolio includes brand, marketing, communications and media relations.

 Alison is passionate about animal welfare and helping individuals with special needs realize their full potential.
-She currently serves on the boards of National Service Dogs (Vice Chair), Cochrane & Area Humane Society (Vice Chair) and the Southern Alberta Rottweiler Rescue (Vice Chair), she is also the Head Screener for the Pet Access League Society in Calgary.
+She currently serves on the boards of National Service Dogs and the Southern Alberta Rottweiler Rescue (Vice Chair), she is also the Head Evaluator for the Pet Access League Society in Calgary.

 Joining National Service Dogs’ Board of Directors in 2012, Graham brings significant experience in the areas of business and finance from his tenure as a professional accountant.
-His current role as Manager, Financial Services at Holt Renfrew involves the oversight of the day to day operations of the Accounts Payable and Merchandise Accounting areas, in addition to being involved with numerous cross functional business teams which cover all aspects of the organization.
+His current role as General Manager, Finance and Operations at V.Fraas Manufacturing involves the oversight of the day to day operations of the Accounts Payable and Merchandise Accounting areas, in addition to being involved with numerous cross functional business teams which cover all aspects of the organization.